terrestris/ol-util/README.md

 ## Development

-`npm run watch:buildto` can be used to inject an updated version of `ol-util` into antother project.
+`npm run watch:buildto` can be used to inject an updated version of `ol-util` into another project.
 The script will also watch for further changes.
 Example usage for [react-geo](https://github.com/terrestris/react-geo):

 ```sh
 npm run watch:buildto ../react-geo/node_modules/@terrestris/ol-util